-- g Determine if you are covered by the rule; - g Determine what level of requirements is applicable to your covered process(es); - g Understand which specific risk management program activities must be conducted: - Select a strategy for implementing a risk management program, based on your current state of compliance with other government rules and industry standards and the potential offsite impact of releases from your process(es); and - g Understand the reporting, documentation, and risk communication components of the rule.
+- Determine what level of requirements is applicable to your covered process(es); - Understand what specific risk management program activities must be conducted; - Select a strategy for implementing a risk management program, based on your current state of compliance with other government rules and industry standards and the potential offsite impact of releases from your process(es), and; - Understand the reporting, documentation, and risk communication components of the rule.

-This document provides guidance and reference materials to help you comply with EPA's risk management program regulations.
-You should view and retain this guidance as a reference document for use when you are unsure about what a requirement means.
-This document does not provide guidance on any other rule or part of the CAA.
+This document provides guidance and reference materials to help you comply with EPA's chemical accident prevention regulations.
+It does not create any legally binding requirements on its own; its purpose is to help explain the requirements already established in part 68.
+It does not provide guidance on any other rule or part of the CAA.